redakker/blecker/README.md

 * Base topic: you can define a prefix for your messages.
 Example: /home/presence -> /home/presence/blecker/[device-mac] topic will be used
 * Username: MQTT server username
 * Password: MQTT server password
 * Observed devices: you can define your own devices for more accuracy, see the reason above (explanation).
-Use the mac address without ":" and separate them with ";" Please do not use space characters
+Use the mac address without ":" and separate them with ";" Please do not use space characters and user lowercase letters
 * Home Assistant Auto discovery: set to "Send" to enable this function
 * Auto discovery prefix: should be the same what is configured in HA.
 Default is: homeassistant
 * Reboot after (hours): device reboot this amount of hours (Value should be integer and greater than 0)